AskewCow/haskell-by-doing/03-Functions/content/Functions.md

 ---

-## 🔄 Higher-Order Functions Preview
+## 👀 Higher-Order Functions Sneak Peak

 Functions can **take other functions** as arguments: